TropicSapling/triforce/README.md

 5. And/Or-patterns are further described in "Pattern matching" §3
 6. Placeholder-values are further described in "Patterns" §5

+#### Evaluation
+1. P+ uses eager evaluation.
+2. `(<expr>)` returns whatever is left of `<expr>` after evaluation to the outer scope.
+3. The compiler will try to run as much as possible during compilation unless otherwise specified.
+4. There are 2 stages of evaluation:
+	1. Synonyms are "unwinded" (see "Synonyms and Shadows")
+	2. Function application is evaluated

 #### Equality
 1. 2 finally evaluated values are equal if they refer to the same named function and they have the same applied args.
 	- This means anonymous functions are incomparable